You will have to share your life story,

 Up space.
 Take

-Comfort in this: we are not on the wrong path,
+Comfort in this: you are not on the wrong path,

 Broken.